-lets us aggregate data into summary rows.
-For instance, we can find the total number of orders placed by each customer or the average rating for each product category.
-But what if we only want to see the results for groups that meet certain criteria?
-For example, maybe we only care about customers who have placed more than 10 orders, or product categories with an average rating above 4.0.
+The GROUP BY clause aggregates data into summary rows, enabling calculations such as the total number of orders placed by each customer or the average rating for each product category.
+But what if the goal is to view results only for groups that meet specific criteria?
+For example, perhaps the focus is solely on customers who have placed more than 10 orders, or product categories with an average rating above 4.0.

 SELECT